 top of page

-This fig has become one of my favorites.
+Pastiliere is one of my favorite fig varieties.
 It has a strong berry flavor, it's early, hardy, and beautiful.
-In fact, it's one of the best figs you can grow in a short season or cold climate.
+In fact, it's one of the best performing and tasting varieties you can grow in a short growing season or cold climate.

 Pastiliere (Raintree) Fig Tree